erwan2212/NTHASH-FPC/nplogonnotify/readme.md

 Once done, you can do pretty much what you want from within that function.

-I am providing an example here (source code and binary) which will log to a text file the username/password. setup.cmd will register the dll for you : no reboot needed – at next logon, username/password will be written to c:\nplogon.txt
+I am providing an example here (source code and binary) which will log to a text file the username/password. setup.cmd will register the dll for you : no reboot needed – at next logon, username/password will be written to c:\nplogon.txt.

+This was greatly inspired by this post : https://twitter.com/0gtweet/status/1282962201943343105 .